 After you publish your site, your store will appear as a link in your website's navigation and can be visited at a URL under your website's domain.
 For example, if your website is published at example.mailchimpsites.com, your store will be available at example.mailchimpsites.com/store.

 To add products to your store, you’ll create them in Mailchimp.
 These products live in your Mailchimp account, not Stripe or another service.
 You can add as many products as you want, and display or hide them as needed.

 When you create a store, we automatically add product pages and a checkout process to your website.
 A typical shopper will visit each page as they choose products and complete a purchase.

 - Shopping cart

 The product listing page is the display window for your online store.
 Visitors can browse all of your visible products from here.
 You can use our website editing tools to customize this page like any other part of your website.

-If you have more than 12 products visible in your store, shoppers will see a button to Load More products.
+If you have more than 12 products visible in your store, shoppers will see a Load More button.

 Product detail page

-When someone clicks on an item in your product listing page, this will take them to the item’s product detail page.
-This page offers a closer look at your product, and offers your customer to add one or more of them to their cart.
+A click on your product listing page takes your customer to the item’s product detail page.
+This page offers a closer look at your product, and your customers can easily add one or more of them to their cart.
 Like the product listing page, you can customize this page with our website editing tools.

-If someone decides to buy a product, they can add it to their shopping cart, along with any other products in your store.
-A list of items in the cart will appear when they hover their cursor over the shopping cart icon.
+If someone decides to make a purchase from your store, they can add one or multiple products to their shopping cart.
+The list of items will appear when they hover their cursor over the shopping cart icon.